Isaac Newton: Mathematics

-A private manuscript of Newton's which dates to 1664-1666, contains what is the earliest known problem in the field of geometric probability.
+A private manuscript of Newton's which dates to 1664–66 contains what is the earliest known problem in the field of geometric probability.
 The problem dealt with the likelihood of a negligible ball landing in one of two unequal sectors of a circle.
-In analyzing this problem, he proposed substituting the enumeration of occurrences with their quantitative assessment, and replacing the estimation of an area's proportion with a tally of points, which has led to him being credited as founding stereology.
+In analysing this problem, he proposed substituting the enumeration of occurrences with their quantitative assessment, and replacing the estimation of an area's proportion with a tally of points, which has led to him being credited as founding stereology.

-Newton was responsible for the modern origin of Gaussian elimination in Europe.
+Newton was responsible for the origin of Gaussian elimination in Europe.
 In 1669 to 1670, Newton wrote that all the algebra books known to him lacked a lesson for solving simultaneous equations, which he then supplied.
 His notes lay unpublished for decades, but once released, his textbook became the most influential of its kind, establishing the method of substitution and the key terminology of 'extermination' (now known as elimination).

 In the 1660s and 1670s, Newton found 72 of the 78 "species" of cubic curves and categorised them into four types, systemising his results in later publications.
-However, a 1690s manuscript later analyzed showed that Newton had identified all 78 cubic curves, but chose not to publish the remaining six for unknown reasons.
+However, a 1690s manuscript later analysed showed that Newton had identified all 78 cubic curves, but chose not to publish the remaining six for unknown reasons.
 In 1717, and probably with Newton's help, James Stirling proved that every cubic was one of these four types.
 He claimed that the four types could be obtained by plane projection from one of them, and this was proved in 1731, four years after his death.

-Newton briefly dabbled in probability.
-In letters with Samuel Pepys in 1693, they corresponded over the Newton–Pepys problem, which was a problem about the probability of throwing sixes from a certain number of dice.
-For it, outcome A was that six dice are tossed with at least one six appearing, outcome B that twelve dice are tossed with at least two sixes appearing, and outcome C in which eighteen dice are tossed with at least three sixes appearing.
-Newton solved it correctly, choosing outcome A, Pepys incorrectly chose the wrong outcome of C. However, Newton's intuitive explanation for the problem was flawed.
+In 1693, Samuel Pepys asked Newton for advice on a problem in probability, which later became known as the Newton–Pepys problem.
+The problem concerns three scenarios: six dice thrown and at least one six appears, twelve dice thrown and two or more sixes appear, or eighteen dice thrown resulting in three or more sixes.
+Pepys had placed his bet on the eighteen dice scenario, but Newton presented three different arguments that the most likely scenario was the first one, with six dice.
+One of his arguments was a bit tricky and had a flaw.